 I spent nearly a decade under the sway of alcohol addiction, and towards the end of my relationship with it, I thought I “needed” it to unwind in the evening.
-Of all the stages of my recovery — immediate detox, forming new habits, embracing a new life, and maintaining sobriety — the step I remember most vividly is discovering new ways to spend my evenings.
-Here are four tips I have learned to help you face evenings without alcohol:
+Of all the stages of my recovery — immediate detox, forming new habits, embracing a new life and maintaining sobriety — the step I remember most vividly is discovering new ways to spend my evenings.
+Here are four tips I have learned to help you face evenings without alcohol.

-Prepare ahead of time for challenging evenings
+1. Prepare ahead of time for challenging evenings.

-- Anxiety and/or depression.
+- Anxiety and/or depression

-- Difficulty falling asleep.
+- Difficulty falling asleep

-- Feeling excluded from nightlife activities that revolved around drinking.
+- Feeling excluded from nightlife activities that revolved around drinking

-An added trap is the phenomena of the “pink cloud”: a period early in getting sober when the brain and spirit, freshly freed from the depressive effects of alcohol, feel like a million bucks, all brand-new and excited about life again.
-Because it’s a temporary phase, it can set up the false expectation for the recovering individual that life is permanently great forever now, secretly blindsiding them to the challenges they might face when they do find themselves bored or depressed one night.
+An added trap is the phenomena of the “pink cloud.”
+This is a period early in getting sober when the brain and spirit, freshly freed from the depressive effects of alcohol, feel like a million bucks, all brand-new and excited about life again.
+Because it’s a temporary phase, it can set up a false expectation for the recovering individual that life is permanently great forever now.
+It secretly blindsides them to the challenges they might face when they do find themselves bored or depressed one night.

 Here are a few examples of ways that you can prepare for these evenings and cope with triggers: